bruvellu/terebratalia-wnts/wnt.md

 These stages coincide with the elongation of the anteroposterior axis, and differentiation of larval lobes that occur at the end of gastrulation.
 While most Wnt genes remain expressed, *wnt6* and *wnt10* expression levels decay after gastrulation, and *wnt7* and *wnt16* are downregulated in after metamorphosis (@fig:profiling).

-## Wnt ligand domains partially overlap along the anteroposterior axis
+## Wnts are expressed along the anteroposterior axis in partially overlapping domains

 To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in gastrula and larval stages of *T. transversa* (@fig:ligands1 and !@fig:ligands2).